PowerGridModel/power-grid-model-io/docs/converters/tabular_converter.md

     )
     ```
 ## Units
-Power Grid Model uses SI units (e.g. "W" for Watts),
-but source data may be supplied in different units (e.g. "MW" for Mega Watts).
+Power Grid Model uses SI units (e.g., "W" for Watts), but source data may be supplied in different units (e.g., "MW" for Mega Watts).
-If units are supplied in the tabular data,
-the pandas DataFrame storing the data is expected to have `MultiIndexes` for the columns.
+If units are supplied in the tabular data, the data stored using pandas DataFrame is expected to have `MultiIndexes` for columns.
-For our application, a `MultiIndex` can be interpreted as a tuple; the first element is the column name, the second
-element is the column unit.
+For our application, a `MultiIndex` can be interpreted as a tuple; the first element is the column name, the second element is the column unit.
 For example: `("C0", "µF")`.

-If a unit is supplied, it should be defined in the units section of the mapping.
+If a unit is supplied, it should be defined in the unit section of the mapping.
-Undefined units are not allowed to prevent errors.
+Undefined units are not allowed.

 ```yaml
 units: